sammmlow/LEOGPS/README.rst

 LEOGPS
 ------

 LEOGPS is an open-source Python package that takes in GPS observations of formation flying satellites in pairs, to perform single point positioning (SPP) and precise relative positioning via carrier phase double-differential GPS (CDGPS).
 It currently supports only observations from the GPS constellation (L1/L2 frequency), with observation files in RINEX v2.XX format.

-LEOGPS gives credit to the University of Bern, for the CODE precise GPS ephemeris and clock files.
+LEOGPS gives credit to the University of Bern, for their kind sharing of CODE precise GPS ephemeris and clock files.

-.. note:: Note that for formation flying applications, the purely kinematic CDGPS approach in LEOGPS is usually accurate up to 1m for baselines less than 200km.
+*Note that for formation flying applications, the purely kinematic CDGPS approach in LEOGPS is usually accurate up to 1m for baselines less than 200km.*

 Installation and First Steps
 ----------------------------